Logic is the beginning of wisdom, not the end – Leonard Nimoy

 What is logic?
 What are its benefits?

 In a nutshell, logic is the science of reasoning that allows you to determine a possible outcome or best choice.
 Not only is it a crucial skill for real-life application, but it is equally important inside the classroom.
-There are many benefits to logical reasoning.
+There are many benefits to teaching logic to elementary students.
 First, logic empowers and enables students with the ability to take what information they are given and build upon it.
 Second, it is the cornerstone of math.
 Lastly, logical reasoning encourages students to think for themselves, experiment, and even ask the big, out-of-the-box questions.

 The best part of teaching logic in the classroom is that it doesn’t have to be boring!
 There are so many interactive puzzles, games, and activities to keep students engaged and plugged in.
 Some of my personal favorites include Magic Squares, Sudoku, analogies, matrix logic puzzles, and Which One Doesn’t Belong? puzzlers.
 Students love solving these types of puzzles and don’t even realize they are creating and forming new reasoning skills.
 There are a few tips I have for incorporating logic into your instruction.